 Section 3 – Meetings and Internal Governance

 B. There shall be no less than four (4) Council meetings each academic semester.
 The Chair or Co-Chairs shall convene extraordinary meetings of the Council upon the petition to the Chair or Co-Chairs of five (5) members of the Council.

-C. Quorum, required to conduct official business, shall be at least one half (1/2) of the voting members of the Council.
+C. Quorum, required to conduct official business, shall be a majority of the voting members of the Council.

 A. The Council shall have the power to elect the Officers of the Council.
 The Officers may include a Chair and Vice-Chair or two (2) Co-Chairs, determined by the voting members of the Council during the election.
 Any candidate for Chair, Vice-Chair, or Co-Chair must be in good academic and disciplinary standing with the University.

 B. The Officers of the Council shall be elected by a simple majority vote no later than the end of the Spring semester.
 If there is no candidate for the position of Chair, the election shall be postponed until the first meeting of the Fall semester.
 The Vice-Chair and any additional officers may be elected at the same time as the Chair or Co-Chairs, or during the first meeting of the Fall semester.

 C. Elections shall be facilitated by the sitting Chair or Co-Chairs.
 The Chair or Co-Chairs shall take nominations and conduct the election.
 If no candidate for a given position receives a majority vote in the first ballot, a run-off between the two leading candidates shall be used to determine the officer.

 D. The Chair or Co-Chairs shall have the following Roles and Duties: